 Lecturers are drawn from institutions such as:

 - Kwame Nkrumah University of Science and Technology

-Students examine Ghana's social, economic, and political features through contextual lectures that provide the necessary foundation to understanding the country as a whole, while location-specific seminars reveal the importance of understanding local circumstances.
-Topic areas covered in the southern regions of Ghana include education and religious traditions, the impact of the transatlantic slave trade, and the role of Krobo’s Queen Mothers.
-Thematic seminars in northern Ghana examine topics such as the relationships between modernity and traditional cultural expressions and the role of local markets in the global economy.
+A portion of the program examines Ghana's social, economic, and political features.
+Broad contextual lectures give students the necessary foundation to understand the country as a whole, while location-specific seminars reveal to students the importance of understanding local circumstances.
+Topic areas considered in southern Ghana range from education and religious traditions unique to Africa, to the impact of the Trans Atlantic Slave Trade, to the role of Queenmothers in Krobo.
+Thematic seminars in northern Ghana examine topics such as the contrast between Western and traditionally trained midwives to the role of local markets in the global economy.

-The program is based in Ghana's capital, Accra, a cosmopolitan city of nearly three million people.
+The program is based in Ghana's capital, Accra, a cosmopolitan city of nearly 3 million people.
 Accra is the political and economic heart of Ghana, and home to cutting-edge, forward-thinking visual and performing arts circles.
-Students attend lectures at the Institute of African Studies at the University of Ghana to study the historical factors affecting Ghana's present-day political, economic, social, and artistic processes.
-Ghana is a country still very much influenced by its colonial history, as evidenced by the country's current institutions.
-With a particular emphasis on society, transformation, and the arts, the program explores the ways in which Ghanaians negotiate their history, to generate a dynamic present while finding their place in today's increasingly interconnected world.
+Students attend lectures at the Institute of African Studies at the University of Ghana, where they acquire knowledge of the historical factors impacting Ghana's present-day political, economic, social, and artistic processes.
+Ghana is a country still very much impacted by its colonial history, as evidenced by the country's current institutions.
+With a particular emphasis on society, transformation, and the arts, students on this program discover the way Ghanaians have negotiated, and continue to negotiate, their history in finding their place in today's increasingly interconnected world.

 Homestays in three different Ghanaian communities provide students with invaluable learning experiences and cultural insight.
 Language study at Kumasi Anglican Secondary School (KASS) further facilitates cross-cultural dialogue and understanding.

 Peter Glidden works to create social change in his homestay village